josephHelfenbein/pairgrid/README.md

 The Clerk authentication system connects to the Hasura database using webhooks on user creation, modification, or deletion.
 Using Go serverless endpoints and GraphQL, the database is able to be updated and queried.
 For real-time chat, the frontend encrypts the messages using a server-side key and sends it to Hasura using a Go serverless endpoint and GraphQL.
 In the same endpoint, it sends the message information to Pusher.
 If another user is listening to the Pusher channel (has the chat with the user that sent the message open), then it decrypts the message and displays it.
 When a chat is opened, it also gets all messages in the conversation from the Hasura database.

-For ranking the users by similarity, it uses a SQL computation to sort the users from Hasura by weights in descending order, with the weights computed by adding similarities in languages, interests, occupation and specialty.
+For ranking the users by similarity, it uses a SQL function to sort the users from Hasura by weights in descending order, with the weights computed by adding similarities in languages, interests, occupation and specialty.
 Video chat and screensharing are still to be implemented.